 Neither taffy nor caramel, and certainly not nougat or chocolate, Tootsie Roll Industries has its success wrapped in brown-and-white waxed paper.
 As one of the country's largest candy companies, it makes and sells candies, including the vaguely chocolate-flavored Tootsie Roll, which has been produced with the same formula and name for 120 years.
 Tootsie Roll Industries also makes such well-known candies as Andes mints, Junior Mints, Charleston Chew, Mason Dots, and Sugar Daddy.
 Its Charms and Tootsie Pops brands make the company one of the largest lollipop producers in the world.
 Ellen Gordon controls the company's voting power after the 2015 death of her husband, former chairman and CEO Melvin Gordon.

 Every day the company produces some 64 million Tootsie Rolls.
 The company also makes more than 16 million lollipops a day.
-Tootsie Roll maintains more than a handful of production plants: four in the US, one in Mexico City, and one in Ontario, Canada.
+Tootsie Roll maintains production plants in the US (4), Mexico City (1), Ontario, Canada (1), and Barcelona, Spain (1).
 It operates as a single reportable segment that involves the manufacture and sale of confectionery products.

 Sales and Marketing